Arva Axio Review

 The Axio, similar to the Mammut Barryvox S, can transmit additional information on the "W-link" frequency to help keep from getting confused.
-W-Link frequency is essentially a separate, secondary frequency which operates on 868 MHz, the primary purpose of which is to reduces signal confusion.
+W-Link frequency is essentially a separate, secondary frequency that operates on 868 MHz, the primary purpose of which is to reduces signal confusion.
 While this is a cool feature, it can only work with other W Link devices like the Barryvox.
-Unlike the older Mammut Pulse Barryvox and the newer Barryvox S, which contain the "Pulse" feature, the Axio doesn't send any movement information over the W-link frequency to assist in determining if the buried victim is dead or alive.Revert To Send
+Unlike the older Mammut Pulse Barryvox and the newer Barryvox S, which contain the "Pulse" feature, the Axio doesn't send any movement information over the W-link frequency to help determine if the buried victim is dead or alive.Revert To Send

 The Axio is one of only a few beacons that allows the user to turn the Revert to Send feature on or off.
-It can be set-up to automatically switch back from Search to Send mode if it doesn't detect any motion for 2, 4, or 8 minutes.
+It can be set-up to automatically switch back from Search to Send mode if it doesn't detect any motion for two, four, or eight minutes.
 The Axio makes four loud beeps before reverting to let the user know it is about to revert.
 During this time, you can press the joystick to keep it in search mode.
 We liked this feature but preferred the Pieps Micro and Pieps Pro's design where they continually keep beeping after reverting back to Send mode.

-Even novice users can use the Axio, but in practice, it is designed for more experienced backcountry users, trip leaders, or avalanche professionals who will take advantage of this model's many capabilities and functions.
+Novice users can use the Axio, but in practice, it is designed for more experienced backcountry users, trip leaders, or avalanche professionals who will take advantage of this model's many capabilities and functions.
+We think casual users will be better off with a simpler beacon like the Arva Evo5, Tracker3, Tracker S, or Black Diamond Recon BT.

-At $470, the Axio is in-line with other very capable high-end beacons like the Ortovox S1+and the Barryvox S. Similar to those beacons we think this beacon is a good value for advanced users and pros who will take advance of this beacon's special functions and design features.
-For beginners or more novice users this beacon is fine but is overkill, and these users will be spending more money for features and capabilities they will rarely if ever use.
+The Axio is in-line with other very capable high-end beacons like the Black Diamond Guide BT and the Barryvox S. Similar to those beacons, we think this beacon is a good value for advanced users and pros who will take advance of the special functions and design features.
+For beginners or novice users, this beacon might be overkill, and these users may be spending more money on features and capabilities they may rarely use.